-- 1 Ensure that the server for your GroupWise system meets the system requirements listed in Chapter 4, "GroupWise Administration Requirements," on page 27. - 2 Ensure that the Linux operating system media is available, either physically or in a repository, in case the Installation Wizard needs to install supporting packages on the Linux server. - 3 Ensure that the server has a static IP address. - 4 (Optional) Ensure that the folders exist where you want to create your domain and post office folder structures, as described in "Domain Folder" on page 43 and "Post Office Folder" on page 47. - 5 Continue with Running the Linux GroupWise Installation Wizard.
+- 1 Ensure that the server for your GroupWise system meets the system requirements listed in GroupWise Server Requirements. - 2 Ensure that the Linux operating system media is available, either physically or in a repository, in case the Installation Wizard needs to install supporting packages on the Linux server. - 3 Ensure that the server has a static IP address. - 4 (Optional) Ensure that the folders exist where you want to create your domain and post office folder structures, as described in Domain Folder and Post Office Folder. - 5 Continue with Running the Linux GroupWise Installation Wizard.